Institutional Review Board (IRB) proposals

 Normally, written, signed consent is required from all study subjects.

-The revised Common Rule includes a new "Key Elements" section and a rearrangement of content that is designed to facilitate a potential subject's decision to participate or not.
+The revised Common Rule includes a new "Key Elements" section and a rearrangement of content that is designed to facilitate a potential subject's decision of wheter to participate.
 Under the revised 2018 Common Rule, the requirements for informed consent have changed, with the addition of:

 - "Key information" to be presented at the beginning of the consent form